 The Illusion of Softness

 Milanese stonemasons work miracles, making marble look soft as fabric.
-Using 3D milling, we create folds, drapes, and pleating textures on desk facades.
+Using 3D milling, Reception Space creates folds, drapes, and pleating textures on desk facades.
 The stone 'flows,' breaking stereotypes about hardness.
 You want to touch such a reception to verify its materiality.
 This is the pinnacle of marble processing (Carrara, Calacatta), making the lobby look like a Renaissance sculpture studio, but in the digital era.